 '''

 <int-jdbc:stored-proc-inbound-channel-adapter

-0
+a

+channel=""

 stored-procedure-name=""

 auto-startup="true"

+id=""

 ignore-column-meta-data="false"

-is-function="false"

-max-rows-per-poll=""
+is-function="false'

 skip-undeclared-results=""

 return-value-required="false"

 <int:poller/>

 <int-jdbc:sql-parameter-definition name="" direction="IN"

 type="STRING"

-scale=""/>

 <int-jdbc:parameter name="" type="" value=""/>

 <int-jdbc:parameter name="" expression=""/>

 <int-jdbc:returning-resultset name="" row-mapper="" />

 </int-jdbc:stored-proc-inbound-channel-adapter>

 '''

-- Channel to which polled messages will be sent.
+• Channel to which polled messages will be sent.
 If the stored procedure or function does not return any data, the payload of the Message will be Null.
+Required.

-Required. - Limits the number of rows extracted per query.
-Otherwise all rows are extracted into the outgoing message.
-Optional. - If this attribute is set to true, then all results from a stored procedure call that don't have a corresponding SqlOutParameter declaration will be bypassed.
-E.g. Stored Procedures may return an update count value, even though your Stored Procedure only declared a single result parameter.
+- If this attribute is set to true, all results from a stored procedure call that do not have a corresponding SqlOutParameter declaration are bypassed.
+For example, stored procedures can return an update count value, even though your stored procedure declared only a single result parameter.
 The exact behavior depends on the used database.
 The value is set on the underlying JdbcTemplate.
 Few developers will probably ever want to process update counts, thus the value defaults to true.
-Optional.

-Indicates whether this procedure's return value should be included.
+Optional. - Indicates whether this procedure's return value should be included.
 Since Spring Integration 3.0.
 Optional.